2015 Euro Winners Cup

 The 2015 Euro Winners Cup was the third edition of Euro Winners Cup, a beach soccer annual tournament, held in Catania, Italy, from 2–7 June 2015.
 The tournament brought together club champions of many domestic beach soccer leagues across Europe, almost in the same vein as the UEFA Champions League.

-Russian team, BSC Kristall won the second straight title.
+Russian team BSC Kristall won their second straight title.

 Participating teams

 Twenty-eight teams from 23 countries confirmed their participation in the tournament: